 However, confirming the effects of these supplements requires further research.
-Some may not be safe for everyone to use.
+Some

 The Food and Drug Administration (FDA) do not recommend or regulate herbal treatments.
 A person cannot be sure what a product contains or whether it is safe or effective to use.

 Always speak to a doctor before using any supplements.